podium-lib/podlet/README.md

 podlet.css({ value: '/assets/main.css' });
 ```

-Set an absolute URL to where the css file is located:
+Set an absolute URL to where the CSS file is located:

 ```js
 const podlet = new Podlet({